briandconnelly/BEACONToolkit/analysis/doc/analysis.md

-# Statistical Analysis in Python
+## Statistical Analysis in Python

 In this section, we introduce a few useful methods for analyzing your data in Python.
-Namely, we cover how to compute the mean, variance, and standard error of a dataset.
+Namely, we cover how to compute the mean, variance, and standard error from a dataset.
-For more advanced statistical analysis, we cover how to perform a Mann-Whitney-Wilcoxon (MWW) RankSum test, how to perform an Analysis of variance (ANOVA) between multiple datasets, and how to compute bootstrapped 95% confidence intervals for non-normally distributed datasets.
+For more advanced statistical analysis, we cover how to perform a Mann-Whitney-Wilcoxon (MWW) RankSum test, how to perform an Analysis of variance (ANOVA) between multiple distributions, and how to compute bootstrapped 95% confidence intervals for non-normally distributed data.

-## Python's SciPy Module
+### Python's SciPy Module

 The majority of data analysis in Python can be performed with the SciPy module.
 SciPy provides a plethora of statistical functions and tests that will handle the majority of